JOIN OUR VEGGIE BASKET SCHEME

 In March 2006, working with two local people with learning disabilities, we opened our first Community Club in the Village Hall at Cornhill on Tweed, North Northumberland.
 Following demand and replication, Border links now works with over 50 people at sites based in Cornhill, Berwick upon Tweed, Amble in Northumberland and Kelso in the Scottish Borders.

 In 2006, the Enterprise Team at Cornhill developed a successful vegetable delivery scheme.
-This trading enterprise has since been replicated at all of our sites and we now deliver baskets of healthy fruit and vegetables to around 70 households in North Northumberland and the Scottish Borders.
-This project provides innovative opportunities to work, and develop skills in a supportive context that is real and has relevance.
-It has also raised the profile of adults with learning disabilities by enabling their delivery of a community service that supports the local economy and is greatly valued by our customers.
+This trading enterprise was replicated at all of our sites and at one stage delivered baskets of healthy fruit and vegetables to around 70 households in North Northumberland and the Scottish Borders.
+The project provided innovative opportunities to work, and develop skills in a supportive context that was real and had relevance.
+It also raised the profile of adults with learning disabilities by enabling their delivery of a community service that supported the local economy and was greatly valued by our customers.

 Border Links sessions are delivered in a small and local group context.
 The local nature of the project fosters sustainable friendships, and also provides a visible and positive presence for disabled people within their own communities.
 While the small group size allows members the time to "get to know each other", and also helps us to deliver highly personalised approaches at all levels of our service.
 Because we know and listen to our members, we are able to develop and deliver a range of educational and leisure courses, classes and activities to enhance personal independence and respond to personal interests and aspirations.